hassy/hassy.github.com/_posts/2016-02-18-project-dino-load-testing-on-lambda-with-artillery.md

 ## Project Dino In 100 Words

-Dino lets you run massive scale load tests from AWS Lambda.
+Dino lets you run large scale load tests from AWS Lambda.

 Dino is an experimental project, based on [Artillery](https://artillery.io).
 (The goal is to eventually get the whole of Artillery running on Lambda.)

-Massive scale?
+Large scale?
 Up to 100 lambdas can be spun up, each sending 500-1000 RPS for 50k-100k RPS in total.

 Experimental?
 Dino has a very limited feature-set right now - think distributed `ab`/`wrk` (or [Bees With Machine Guns](https://github.com/newsapps/beeswithmachineguns)) rather than an advanced load-generator like Artillery (or JMeter).
 The goal is to run full Artillery on Lambda (at which point Dino will be merged into the Artillery CLI).